DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ### Translations

 Translations should be made from the English version.
 New DigiFacts must be added in English first with other languages beneath it.
 All additional languages must be checked by a native speaker.

-Please update the table below when you make changes, including a limk to your Github profile.
+Please help by providing translations for additional langauges, or improving existing ones.
+Please update the table below when you make changes, including a link to your Github profile.

 | Language                 | Verified by                                      | Last Updated | Status                                              |
 |--------------------------|--------------------------------------------------|--------------|-----------------------------------------------------|